 A study of orchestral and band instruments, scoring for small instrumental ensembles, full orchestra, band, with special reference to problems in public school ensembles.
+Prerequisite: MUSI 221.

-MUSI 331 - Elementary and Middle School Music Methods (3)
+MUSI 331 - Elementary & Middle School Music Methods (3)

 This course is designed for music majors and minors and includes study of methods of teaching music to children pre-school through middle school, learning and motivational theories, lesson planning and curriculum design, assessment and evaluation, music technology, integrated and multicultural music, and inclusion of the exceptional child into the music classroom.
-All students will additionally be assigned and complete a 20 hour practicum in a K-5 or Middle School music classroom.
+Course includes a field experience of approximately 15-20 hours.
+Prerequisite: MUSI 120.